ppalacios92/EtabsToPython/README.md

 ## 📄 Citation in APA (7th Edition)

 Palacios B., P. (2025). *EtabsToPython: A Python-based ETABS data extraction and visualization tool* [Computer software].
 GitHub. https://github.com/ppalacios92/EtabsToPython

+---

+## 📜 License

+This project is licensed under the MIT License - see the LICENSE file for details.

+---

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit pull requests, report bugs, or suggest new features through the GitHub issues page.